Garlieston

 Garlieston (Baile Gheàrr Lios, IPA:[ˈpaləʝeaːᵲʎis̪]) is a small planned coastal village in the historical county of Wigtownshire in Dumfries and Galloway, south west Scotland.
 It was founded in the mid 18th century by Lord Garlies, later 6th Earl of Galloway.

 Location and history

 The village lies 5 mi northeast of Whithorn and a few miles north of Cruggleton Castle which was abandoned in the 17th century.
 The former seat of the Earls of Galloway, Galloway House, is situated on the edge of the village, with the settlement being planned along Georgian lines.
+When the house was built, the people living in the village of Carswell were moved to Garlieston.

 The port became an important import point for goods being brought into the Machars throughout the 19th and early 20th centuries.
 In 1876 the Wigtownshire Railway was extended to the settlement and goods flowed regularly through the port, with the maritime industries of shipbuilding and associated activities taking place in the village.